Theabdelkader/Machine-Translation/README.md

 # Machine-Translation
-In this notebook, you will build a deep neural network that functions as part of an end-to-end machine translation pipeline.
+In this notebook, I will build a deep neural network that functions as part of an end-to-end machine translation pipeline.
 Your completed pipeline will accept English text as input and return the French translation.

+# Setup
+This project requires GPU acceleration to run efficiently.
+Support is available to use either of the following two methods for accessing GPU-enabled cloud computing resources.

+# Using
+- Python 3
+- NumPy
+- TensorFlow 1.x
+- Keras 2.x

+# This project from Udacity NLP Nano-degree